lisadunlap/LADS/README.md

 - [ ] upload clip emb to gdrive to download
 - [ ] upload checkpoints

+## Getting started

+1. Clone this repo (or if you are working with me fork this repo)

+2. Install the dependencies for our code using Conda.
+You may need to adjust the environment YAML file depending on your setup.

+    ```
+    conda env create -f environment.yaml
+    ```
+3. Launch your environment with `conda activate LADS` or `source activate LADS`

+4. Fix any misc bugs that you find :p

 ## Code Structure
 The configurations for each method are in the `configs` folder.
 To try say the baseline of doing normal LR on the CLIP embeddings:
 ```